This morning, my husband posted this quote below –

 I remember specifically asking God one night to remove the person – who I was with at the time – out of my life if he wasn’t the one He had chosen for me.
 Not long after, I began to see the red flags.
 Of course, I would try to rationalize them & make excuses but I knew deep down this was God’s way of answering my prayer.
 Although all these signs were being revealed to me, I had to ultimately make the decision to let go & move on (because God wasn’t going to do it for me) but I couldn’t find the courage & didn’t have the self-worth to do so.
 Of course, I didn’t know that then.
 I thought it was because I “loved him”.
 Who was I kidding?!
 I barely loved myself & that was the reason why I wouldn’t let go.
 My self-worth was found in him & how he made me feel.
-He would sweet talk me, buy me things or did whatever it took to convince me to believe him – only to lie to me again.
+He would sweet talk me, buy me things or did whatever it took to convince me of anything he wanted me to believe – only to lie to me again.
 I would get mad, give him the silent treatment & then eventually forgive him.
 What was I proving?
 I thought I was proving I was tough but in reality I was only proving how weak & insecure I really was.

 A woman who knows her worth & loves herself would have never tolerated any type of disrespect coming from someone who’s supposed to love, respect & cherish her but how could he if I didn’t love, respect or cherish myself.
 This went on for months & a lot transpired before he told me one day that he couldn’t be the man I needed him to be.
 All I was asking was for a man who had a heart after Jesus, who respected me enough to be truthful to me & love me the way I deserved & to grow together in our walk with the Lord but this was his cop-out because he had already moved on & was too much of a coward to tell me.
 You see, although I wanted him to be the man God had for me – I knew deep down he just wasn’t the one.
 But I didn’t want to believe it.
 Even though I prayed for God to remove him out of my life … I was in denial.
-Meanwhile, this was God’s way of making that happen since I wasn’t strong enough to walk away on my own.

 Then, I remember getting on my knees while in the shower, crying out to God & pleading with Him to bring him back.
 I didn’t want to accept that the man I had dreamt of marrying one day & having kids with would find it so easy to walk away just like that after 4 years.
 Instantly, God reminded me of the night I prayed for the complete opposite months before.
 It was heartbreaking & I just did not want to accept it.
 Looking back at it now – had God not allowed this to happen, I would’ve continued entertaining this toxic relationship I was in.
 God obviously heard all of my prayers & the many times I would ask Him to help me to “convince” my ex that we could make it work but it just wasn’t part of God’s plans.
 At the moment, I had no idea what His plans were but I believed mine seemed a lot better.
 Had I known then what I know now, it would’ve saved me from many sleepless nights, excruciating heartache, weight loss, anxiety, isolating myself & falling into a deep depression.

 Anytime I would go out, everything would remind me of him.
 Everything.
 It was a very dark time in my life where I knew in order to overcome it, I had to turn to the One who had never left my side.
 I had placed my ex on a pedestal for so long that I made him my “everything” & I placed God on the back burner although I would go to church every Wednesday & Sunday, read the bible & pray.
-I had been doing all these things but not truly applying it to my daily decisions & actions.
+I had been doing all these things but not truly applying it to my daily decisions.

-I was blessed enough to have women in my life who I refer to as sisters – sisters who love the Lord – that would be there to pray over me, encourage me to keep pressing forward & remind me of my worth.
+I was blessed enough to have women in my life who I refer to as sisters – sisters who love the Lord – that would be there to pray over me, encourage me to keep pressing forward & remind me of my worth in Him (Christ).
 Although I would continue to wake up with anxiety every single day & literally with an ache in my heart that I never thought would ever go away, I knew that God had a plan for me & that I would one day look back & praise Him for allowing these things to happen because it was the only way I’d turn to Him & truly allow Him to sit on the throne of my heart.
 My ex swept me off my feet only to let me fall flat on my face but the One who was there to pick up the pieces of my broken heart was Jesus.

 Anytime I went to church, I felt the presence of God as I worshiped & cried my heart out.
 When the pastor would preach, the message was exactly what I needed to hear.
 When I would be home reading my bible or listening to a sermon, I would feel Him there with me.
 Anytime I would go out to the movies or to dinner alone (or as I would always say, “Me, myself & Jesus” – lol), I learned to enjoy my own company & in the process of taking the time to be single & remain celibate – I was able to identify the areas I needed to work on & began to work on myself because as much as I would like to put all of the blame on my ex, I was to blame also.
 I made many poor choices but by the grace of God, the old me is dead & gone – I am a new creation & God made beauty from ashes.
 I am grateful to have been through such heartache because I will never allow myself to go back to being who I once was or settle for anything less than God’s best.